GersonRS/data-engineering-for-machine-learning/README.md

 ## Acknowledgments
-We appreciate your interest in using MLflow on Kubernetes PoC.
+We appreciate your interest in using ML Model Orchestration on Kubernetes.
 We hope this configuration simplifies the management of your Machine Learning experiments on Kubernetes! 🚀📊